API-market/apimarket/server/README.md

 # Usage

 ## Server
-There are 2 ways this library can be used.
+There are 2 ways to use this library.
 Both of the methods require verifier public key in the following format in the env file

 ```
 VERIFIER_PUBLIC_KEY="-----BEGIN PUBLIC KEY-----\nMFkw....==\n-----END PUBLIC KEY-----"